UROP Project

 Project Description

-Skills that research assistant(s) may need: Excel and basic web search skills are recommended.
+Skills that research assistant(s) may need: required skills:

 Mentoring Philosophy